-Space Frames by Studio Mieke Meijer
+Space Frames by Studio Mieke Meijer is back!

 Studio Mieke Meijer has been making domestic versions of the Space Lamps in their workshop for some time, but for this, the studio wanted to supersize their sculptures to create a visually stunning piece that emphasises the space they inhabit.
 The frames are inspired by the beauty of the rigorous and functional industrial architecture that surrounds them, including the Granary Building and nearby Coal Drops Yard.
 In fact, they trace and mimic the graphic outlines of Coal Drops Yard’s arches and structures.

 This bespoke commission was made by Company Place from MDR Gallery for Kings Cross.
 And if you fall in love with this installation, can see the domestic versions of the lights on display at COS in Coal Drops Yard and they are available to buy from MDR Gallery on Lower Stable Street.